bartczernicki/DecisionIntelligence.GenAI.Workshop/README.md

 ## About

-The **Decision Intelligence GenAI Workshop** is an interactive course that primarily focuses on three areas:
+The **Decision Intelligence GenAI Workshop** is an interactive course that pairs with an upcoming book called **"Decision Intelligence with Generative AI"**.
+This course primarily focuses on three areas:
 * Introduction to Decision-Making with a Decision Intelligence Framework that covers systematic processes of making decisions
 * Application of Decision Intelligence theory with Generative AI
 * Interative Notebooks for AI engineers/software engineers to execute the examples with an orchestration framework (Semantic Kernel & OpenAI)